 Goals are more important than money!

-Yes.
-And I dare say that it’s impossible to earn serious money – the kind that will let you escape to early retirement – without a clear long term financial goal.
+I dare say that it’s impossible to earn serious money – the kind that will let you escape to early retirement or something similarly epic – without a clear long term financial goal.

 If you’re the type to give up halfway and declare to the world that you don’t need this crap, your goal will give you your “why”.
 And this “why” will give you the motivation to push forward when the going gets rough.